 CULTURAL LINK (MOBILE LIBRARY)

 Our French library is amazing, and we travel throughout our region at least every six to eight weeks with books and DVDs (two or three times per year to Haida Gwaii).
 Local French Immersion and Francophone schools can also request certain titles – check out this website : www.bibliothequevirtuelle.ca and click on the AFFNO logo to see all of our titles! ** Please note that during winter, our posted dates can change due to bad weather (and bad highways).
-Also, due to the pandemic, please note that we will not be visiting schools, but will be attending locales that are open to the community. **
+Also, due to the pandemic, please note that schedules could also change without much notice. **

 SERVICES FOR NEW FRANCOPHONES TO OUR REGION (INCLUDING IMMIGRANTS)